 2. Celebrate Memorial Day in Boulder

-Weekend events kick off on Saturday with the Boulder Creek Festival, held right along the Boulder Creek.
+Weekend events kick off on Saturday with the Boulder Creek Festival, held right along Boulder Creek.
 On Memorial Day, join 50,000 other runners in one of the top 10K races in the country: the Bolder Boulder.
-The race ends in the University of Colorado’s Folsom Field, with an event honoring those who have served our country.
+The race ends at the University of Colorado’s Folsom Field with an event honoring those who have served our country.

 13th St, Boulder

-Morning yoga and concerts with a view, and summertime movies under the stars are just a few reasons to visit Red Rocks Amphitheater in Morrison.
+Morning yoga and concerts with a view and summertime movies under the stars are just a few reasons to visit Red Rocks Amphitheater in Morrison.
 Famous for the massive red rocks that create naturally occurring acoustics has a museum, gift shop, and a few nearby hikes.
 Or just go to tire the kids out on the stairs.
-Note that access to the amphitheater may be limited during events.
+Note that there may be limited access to the venue during events.

 18300 W Alameda Pkwy, Morrison

-Researchers at Colorado State University study how flowers grow in the Colorado climate to help Coloradans know what to grow, when, and where.
-See the research in person when you visit the nearly 3-acre park, with 20,000 square feet of flower beds at the Flower Trial Gardens in Fort Collins.
+In Fort Collins, researchers at Colorado State University study how flowers grow in the Colorado climate, helping Coloradans know what to grow, when, and where.
+The 3-acre park, with 20,000 square feet of flower beds, is at the Flower Trial Gardens in Fort Collins and is open to the public.
 Find more information at http://www.flowertrials.colostate.edu/.

 1401 Remington St, Fort Collins